 Infants with clefts have a difficult time breastfeeding/eating.

-Due to very poor economic background these Cleft Children are deprived of proper diet.
+Due to the very poor economic background, these Cleft Children are deprived of proper diet.

 Feeding is a constant challenge and unless the cleft is rectified by surgery, the malnourished condition continues.